obsnomad/language-immersion-bot/README.md

 - Supports English, Spanish, and Serbian learning profiles.
 - Routes messages into conversation, scenario, grammar, vocabulary, writing, exam, and review modes.
 - Uses Mistral-backed specialist prompts for tutoring, feedback, review drills, and exam-style practice.
+- Supports voice input via a mic button in the Practice page — audio is transcribed by a local Whisper container and post-processed by Mistral.
-- Stores users, language profiles, sessions, message history, and mistakes in PostgreSQL.
+- Stores users, language profiles, sessions, message history, mistakes, and audio transcription logs in PostgreSQL.
 - Authenticates Mini App users with Telegram init data and issues JWT session tokens.
 - Exposes a grammY webhook endpoint for Telegram bot messages.